vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

 Here’s where we start on monetary reform.
 We have a draft of a law that changes the money system.
 A small group of smart and dedicated people worked on it for several years.
 It went through the Office of Legislative Council in Congress and was reviewed to see what impact it would have on previous legislation.
-Let’s use social technology to review it, under- stand it, and perfect it @ USMoney.US.
+Let’s use social technology to review it, understand it, and perfect it @ [USMoney.US.](https://usmoney.us/)

 Let’s work hard to get our representatives and senators to join us, so that we know what they understand and where they stand on the issue.